enowars/enochecker/README.md

 (Generated from docstring using `pydocmd simple ...`).

 ## Installation
+The latest stable version of the library is available on pip: `pip install enochecker`

-For now, the library can be installed using pip/git, like:
+To access the development version, the library can be installed using pip/git, like:
 `pip install git+https://github.com/enowars/enochecker`

 ## Launch Checker